Quite a lot of people in the USA, and some in other countries, seem keen on the idea of carrying a gun for self-defence.

 There are two situations in which you might consider carrying a gun (assuming that it's legal to do so).

 - Violent crime is common in your area.
 In this case, a gun may be useful in some cases, although it will be either useless or worse than useless in other cases (someone holding a gun becomes a high-priority target for armed opponents).
-It should be up to you to decide whether carrying a gun improves your chances or not.
+You can decide whether carrying a gun improves your chances or not.
 However, my personal preference would be to try to move out of the violent-crime area and settle down somewhere more peaceful.

 - Violent crime is uncommon in your area.
 In this case, a gun may be useful only in a low-probability event.
 If you decide to carry a gun, for consistency you should probably guard yourself against other low-probability events.
 For instance, you should wear a helmet in the street in case something falls on you; you should carry a lightning conductor in case of thunderstorms.
 You should ensure that your home has an air-raid shelter, and stock up with food and survival gear in case civilization collapses.
 If you live in the USA, you should move out, because the Yellowstone Supervolcano could blow at any time and devastate the country.